 Dell real estate is some of the most expensive in Arkansas, although Dell house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Dell is generally considered to be a blue-collar town.
-52.05% of the Dell workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Dell, you'll notice that it is more blue-collar than most other communities in America.
+52.05% of Dell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dell is a town of transportation and shipping workers, sales and office workers, and professionals.
 There are especially a lot of people living in Dell who work in office and administrative support (26.03%), art, media, and design (8.22%), and teaching (6.85%).

 Of important note, Dell is also a town of artists.
 Dell has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Dell’s character.